CvO-Theory/apt/README.md

 is presented with the phrase "The Petri net is bounded" if the Petri net is indeed bounded or "The Petri net is not bounded" otherwise.

 There are two modules which use external programs.
 These are the "use-synet" and "use-petrify" modules.
 If you want to use these modules, you need to make sure that your PATH variable contains the directory where those programs are located.

+Please note that there is now a "synthesize" module which offers all the possibilities of "use-synet" and "use-petrify" and can even do more.

 Synet and Petrify can be downloaded here: